Andre-Diamond/note-metrics/README.md

 - With the above settings, all checkboxes under any heading named "Daily Habits" (regardless of level) will be tracked, and only checkboxes under `## Work Tasks` will be tracked (unless the toggle is enabled, in which case all levels of "Work Tasks" will be tracked).

 *Note:* Checkboxes will only be recognized if they are under one of the headings specified in your plugin settings and follow the proper markdown checkbox syntax.
-The plugin reads all checkboxes under a heading until it finds another heading of the same or higher level.
+The plugin reads all checkboxes under a heading until it finds another heading.

 ## Tag Tracking